SKETCH: Semantic Key-Point Conditioning for Long-Horizon Vessel Trajectory Prediction: Results

 We further evaluate the generalization capability of our method on the public AIS dataset~\cite{xie2025ais}, which is collected from a different source and exhibits a distribution distinct from our private dataset.

-None of the evaluated models are trained or fine-tuned on this dataset, and all results therefore reflect true out-of-domain generalization performance.
-As shown in Table~\ref{tab: stage 3 compared with others public dataset}, our method achieves the best performance across all reported metrics, maintaining both low prediction error and high inference efficiency.
+None of the evaluated models is trained or fine-tuned on this dataset, and all results therefore reflect true out-of-domain generalization performance.
+As shown in Table~\ref{tab: stage 3 compared with others public dataset}, our method achieves the best performance across all reported metrics, especially in the MFDs, which were considered the most critical metric.
 In contrast, TrAISformer exhibits severe performance degradation on this dataset, as its reliance on embedding layers prevents it from generalizing to unseen latitude-longitude trajectories.